 Residential Overnight Hourly Staff provide direct client services to the residents of Community Services Board operated residential services.
 Residents are individuals with serious mental illness who are residing in community-based residences.
 Residential Overnight Hourly Staff work assigned hours in order to ensure staffing coverage to meet the needs of the residents.
-The typical shifts are Thursday, Friday and Saturday overnights 10:30 PM – 7:30 AM at Market Street House.
-The position is an asleep shift with awake time as needed.
-Typical routine would be to conduct a shift report with outgoing staff, check email and EHR, complete shift checklist duties and then sleep.
+The typical shifts are Thursday, Friday and Saturday overnights 9:45 PM – 7:15 AM at Market Street House.
+The position is awake.
+This position may also provide overnight relief coverage for other MSH overnight staff.
+Typical routine would be to conduct a shift report with outgoing staff, check email and EHR, complete shift checklist duties, and conduct and document resident bed checks.

-Services include on-site support and emergency interventions, along with occasional training and support in: daily living skills, household management skills, supportive and/or educational counseling, client goal-setting and progress evaluation, and activities to promote community integration.
-The Site Coordinator of Residential Services supervises the work of the Residential Overnight Hourly Staff.
+Services include on-site support and emergency interventions, along with occasional training and support in: medication monitoring, daily living skills, household management skills, supportive and/or educational counseling, client goal-setting and progress evaluation, and activities to promote community integration.
+The Supervisor of Residential and Community Supports supervises the work of the Residential Overnight Hourly Staff.
 The work requires that confidentiality be maintained in accordance with Board policy.
 Discretion and independent judgment in providing services are required.

 Major Essential Functions:

 Develops knowledge of residents’ strengths and needs, including background information about social, psychological, medical, independent living characteristics.

 Works assigned overnight hours to provide oversight for residents, including some scheduled hours when other agencies are closed.

 Provides supervision and guidance to residents, helping establish and maintain daily living routines.

 Provides direct training and support to residents based on their needs and interests in order to maintain or improve their community living skills.